arei/npmbox/README.md

 **On the system you want to install npmbox to, do the following:**

 1).
-Create a new directory
+Create a new directory:

     mkdir somedir